xfbs-blog/tracing-linux-macos/tracing-linux-macos.md

     $ dtruss ./safe
     dtrace: failed to initialize dtrace: DTrace requires additional privileges

-Well, DTrace doesn’t work the same way as strace does, in spite of their similar naming.
-It is much more powerful than the latter — but that means that you need to use `sudo`.
-So let’s try it again, with `sudo` this time:
+Well, DTrace doesn’t work the same way as `strace` does, in spite of their similar naming.
+While `strace` just politely asks the kernel to monitor a process, `DTrace` hooks directly into the kernel, meaning that you potentially have access to every secret of every user, and you can actually break things (if you try really, ** hard).
+Needless to say, `DTrace` and any related tools require `root` privileges to use.

     $ sudo dtruss ./safe | tail -n 10
     issetugid(0x101B2F000, 0x88, 0x1)                = 0 0